 He is/was in the editorial board of the

 Journal of Software: Evolution and Process, Wiley.

-Paolo Tonella teaches Information Modeling and Analysis at the
+Paolo Tonella teaches Information Modeling and Analysis and Knowledge Analysis and Management at the

 Master in Data and Software Engineering.

 Paolo Tonella has given foundational contributions to Software Engineering, in the area of

 code analysis and testing.
 His ICSE

 Analysis and Testing of Web Applications, initiated a